mrmilu/inversify-generator/README.md

 But due to the nature of TypeScript and the inability to infer types at runtime Inversify and every other IoC for TypeScript relies on identifiers to assign an implementation to an abstraction.

-This packages tries to make the process of assigning an identifier to an implementation a little bit less cumbersome by generating type identifiers and bindings for inversify automatically.
+This packages tries to make the process of assigning an identifier to an implementation a little less cumbersome by generating type identifiers and bindings for inversify automatically.

 ## Install